The President and Secretary are ex-officio members of all committees except the Nominating Committee and the Election Supervisory Committee.

 The Youth committee shall l develop and coordinate the programs of the Branches(s) and Youth units.
 The Branch Committee on Youth Work shall turn the names, addresses and membership dues of youth solicited by the Branch over to the appropriate National Office recognized youth group, if any, in their community.
 The Youth Work Committee shall monitor the youth membership in the Branch.
 If there is no local youth unit recognized by the National Office, the Committee shall recommend the Branch apply to the National Office for a Youth Charter and organize the appropriate youth group.

 AD HOC COMMITTEES

-GRANTS - MELISSA FOX INTERNET/WEBINAR- DR. IRENE MINTZ SCHOOL SUPERINTENDENT ROUNDTABLE - LORETTA WINTERS IMMIGRATION ISSUES- YOLANDA GARCIA DENTAL FOR KIDS - DR. MEL PIERSON, DDS GOLF - MICHALE CESARO & DR. MEL PIERSON SCHOLARSHIP PROGRAM - TIFFANY WALKER & KIM WEBSTER COVID-19 RESPONSE TEAM - DR. IORENE MINTZ & DR. MEL; PIERSON
+GRANTS - MELISSA FOX INTERNET/WEBINAR- DR. IRENE MINTZ SCHOOL SUPERINTENDENT ROUNDTABLE - LORETTA WINTERS IMMIGRATION ISSUES- YOLANDA GARCIA DENTAL FOR KIDS - DR. MEL PIERSON, DDS GOLF - DR. MEL PIERSON SCHOLARSHIP PROGRAM - TIFFANY WALKER ER COVID-19 RESPONSE TEAM - DR. IORENE MINTZ & DR. MEL; PIERSON